 The body mass index (BMI) is an approximate measure of body fat.
 It is based on your height and weight.
 A BMI between 19 and 25 is considered a normal amount of body fat.
 If someone's BMI is 25 to 29.9, that person is said to be overweight.
 A person is said to be obese if his or her BMI is 30 or higher.
 The higher your BMI, the greater your risk for diseases such as diabetes, heart disease, arthritis, and certain cancers.
 If you are concerned about your BMI or just want more information, talk with your family doctor.

-This tool has been reviewed by doctors and is for general educational purposes only.
-It is not a substitute for medical advice.
-The information in this tool should not be relied upon to make decisions about your health.
+The information in these tools should not be relied upon to make decisions about your health.
 Always consult your family doctor with questions about your individual condition(s) and/or circumstances.

 Source: Centers for Disease Control and Prevention, Healthy Weight: Assessing Your Weight.